Git974/PeopleFinder-API-Laravel/README.md

 Use these to access APIs endpoints:

-You need to provide the 'X-API-Key' in headers with its token value to access following endpoints
+You need to provide the ```X-API-Key``` in headers with its token value to access following endpoints

 # Use these endpoints to fetch existing record